-American artist Alexander Calder worked as an engineer before deciding to pursue a career as an artist.
-He attended the Art Students League in New York and moved to Paris in 1926, where he established a studio and became friends with a number of avant-garde artists, including Joan Míro.
-He returned to the US in 1933 and settled in France in 1962.
+American artist Alexander Calder worked as an engineer before attending the Art Students League in New York.
+He moved to Paris in 1926 and became friends with avant-garde artists including Joan Míro.
 Calder is best known for his wire sculptures, suspended mobiles and monumental outdoor sculptures.
-In 1952 he represented the US at the Venice Biennale and was awarded the main prize for sculpture.
-His work is represented in significant public collections worldwide including the Whitney Museum of American Art; MoMA, New York and the Centre Pompidou, Paris.
+He represented the US at the 1952 Venice Biennale.
+His work is held in public collections worldwide including the Whitney Museum of American Art; MoMA, New York, and the Centre Pompidou, Paris.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.